sknopp/atlassdkwithfirefoxselenium/README.md

 # How it works

-Because Docker does not work performant enough on the root file system directly, this image needs to move the project directory to an internal path.
-(You'll find it in containers under `/tmp/app/`).
-After the build has finished the target-folder is copied back to the host-system for further investigations.
+Because Docker does not work performant enough on the root file system directly (at least on macOS), this image needs to move the target directory to an internal path.
+(You'll find it in containers under `/tmp/target/`).
+After the build has finished the target-folder is copied back to the host-system for enabling further investigations and reusage.